 If you have access to a web browser you can access any and all computers you’ve set up using the service.
 The entire process is possible with or without a browser plugin, but it’s much faster if you have one.
 Aibek reviewed the program back in 2006 and since then it’s only got better.

 I love this software, and use it for work quite a bit.
 I’ve had a problem, however: my netbook runs Jolicloud , meaning I can’t install the official LogMeIn plugin for my browser.
 As such, my remote connections are incredibly slow.

 Or at least they were, until I found LogMeIn for Linux.

 Yes, there’s an experimental browser plugin for LogMeIn.
 LogMeIn itself advises that you should not make use of this plugin in a production environment, but it’s still worth checking out.
 Additionally, if you ever absolutely need a Linux LogMeIn client, this will work in a pinch.

 You won’t find the LogMeIn Linux plugin in your distribution’s repository; it’s too new to be there.
 You can, however, find a download over at LogMeIn’s “labs” page.
-The downloads include a DEB package (which offers LogMeIn for Ubuntu, Jolicloud and all other Ubuntu-based distros), an RPM package (which will work with SUSE and Red-Hat based systems including Fedora), and a TAR.GZ package for those who prefer to manually install such things.
+[Broken URL Removed] The downloads include a DEB package (which offers LogMeIn for Ubuntu, Jolicloud and all other Ubuntu-based distros), an RPM package (which will work with SUSE and Red-Hat based systems including Fedora), and a TAR.GZ package for those who prefer to manually install such things.

 On most user-friendly distributions, including Ubuntu, Fedora and Jolicloud, installing is as simple as downloading the package, double-clicking it and following the on-screen instructions.
 Restart your browser and you’re ready to start using LogMeIn.